-Physically, they might be pulling themselves up and using the furniture to move around (called ‘cruising’).
+Physically, they might be pulling themselves up and using the furniture to move around (this is known as ‘cruising’).
 Some babies can stand well by themselves by now and they may be taking their first steps.

 By 12 months, your baby will be getting good at using their hands and fingers.
-They will hold a spoon and try to feed themselves from it.
-Encourage your baby to drink from a cup by themselves, and use a cup for drinking instead of a bottle.
+They will hold a spoon and try to feed themselves with it.
+Encourage your baby to drink from a cup by themselves and use a cup for drinking instead of a bottle.
 You should ideally stop using a bottle by 18 months.